 - The forecast operating surplus relies on achieving significant passenger growth for the public transport network and fares increases at RPI+1%.
-This is based on expected transport demand in Edinburgh and on the performance of Lothian Buses which has achieved greater annual passenger and revenue growth since 1998 than that which is predicted in the draft FBC. - The draft FBC is predicated on the Edinburgh Tram Project being covered by the national concessionary travel scheme.
+This is based on expected transport demand in Edinburgh and on the performance of Lothian Buses which has achieved greater annual passenger and revenue growth since 1998 than that which is predicted in the draft FBC.
+Continued growth will require further management action to make bus and tram services more attractive.
+Profitability is very sensitive to the forecasts being achieved. - The draft FBC is predicated on the Edinburgh Tram Project being covered by the national concessionary travel scheme.
 As concessionary travellers make up roughly a quarter of all passengers, failure to include the trams in the national scheme would threaten Transport Edinburgh Limited financial viability and would lead to both a subsidy requirement for the tram and reduced efficiencies in bus operation. - The inclusion of tram in the concessionary fares scheme would fall to be negotiated as part of the renewal of the scheme and a large amount of the funding required is already being paid to Lothian Bus for existing concessionary travel.
 There would be some additional pressure on the national concessionary fares scheme from the generated travel and from the renewed arguments that Glasgow Underground should be included.
-To a large extent the concessionary fares pressure from the tram itself could be offset by reduction in Bus Service Operators Grant payable to Lothian Buses as fewer bus miles would be run.